JESUS NEVER SAID "RENDER UNTO CAESAR!"

 Now the chief priests, and elders, and all the council, sought false witness against Jesus, to put him to death;

 [60] But found none: yea, though many false witnesses came, yet found they none.
+At the last came two false witnesses,

 [61] And said, This fellow said, I am able to destroy the temple of God, and to build it in three days.